-- Student loan providers;
+- Student loan providers

-- Financial institutions (banks);
+- Financial institutions (banks)

-- Property managers (landlords); and
+- Property managers (landlords)

 - Utility providers.

 - Accounts (most important) – Any money that is currently borrowed is included here.
-Credit card debt, mortgages, auto loans, student loans, and so on.
+Credit card debt, mortgages, car loans, student loans, and so on.
 This also contains information on the terms of each debt and if the debtor has made timely payments.

 - Public records – This includes information that is available to the public via the court system, namely bankruptcies and debts that have been sent into collections.